vanhoangkha/Networking-fundamentals/Day42_SYSLOG.md

 SYSLOG LOGGING LOCATIONS

 - **CONSOLE LINE**
-    - SYSLOG messages will be displayed in the CLI when connected to the DEVICE via the CONSOLE Cổng.
-By Mặc định, all messages (Level 0-7) are displayed
+    - SYSLOG messages will be displayed in the CLI when connected to the DEVICE via the CONSOLE Port.
+By Default, all messages (Level 0-7) are displayed
 - **BUFFER**
     - Syslog messages will be saved to RAM.
-By Mặc định, ALL messages (Level 0-7) are displayed
+By Default, ALL messages (Level 0-7) are displayed
 - **VTY LINES**
     - SYSLOG messages will be displayed in the CLI when connected to the DEVICE via Telnet/SSH (coming in a later video).
-Disabled by Mặc định.
+Disabled by Default.

 - **EXTERNAL SERVER**
     - You can configure the DEVICE to send SYSLOG messages to an external server

-** SYSLOG SERVERS will listen for messages on UDP Cổng 514 **
+** SYSLOG SERVERS will listen for messages on UDP Port 514 **

 ---

-SYSLOG Cấu hình
+SYSLOG Configuration

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a5321bcf-d149-4a3d-82a2-197426cf484a)